Apple pushes out iOS 12.1.4 to fix Group FaceTime eavesdropping bug

 As expected, Apple has rushed out a fix for a bug that allowed folks to eavesdrop on others through Group FaceTime.
 While Apple had already addressed the issue on its servers, AppleInsider pointed out, iOS 12.1.4 fixes this exploit on devices.

 Apple had swiftly disabled Group FaceTime after news of the bug started trending on social media.
-In the days following, it was discovered that the mother of a US teen may have alerted the company a week before it took action.
+In the days following, it was discovered that the mother of US teen Grant Thompson alerted the company a week before it took action; Apple is reportedly rewarding the family per its bug hunting policy.

+Here’s Apple’s new statement on the iOS 12.1.4 update that fixes FaceTime Group calls.(And yes, Apple’s going to both bounty Grant Thompson and his family for the bug, and make an extra contribution towards his education.)Full text in description for accessibility. pic.twitter.com/HOtPa5UvhYFebruary 7, 2019

 - What's coming in the iPhone 11 this year?